CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 - `handle_info/2`

 Acceptable return types are the same for every callback in this behaviour.
-Returned can be a tuple consisting of message parts to the client and the servers new state;
+Returned can be a tuple consisting of message parts to the client and the servers new state or a complete response.
-Or a complete response that is the end of the servers interaction with a client.
+That is the end of the servers interaction with a client.

 i.e.

-To send some more data
+To send some more data:
 ```elixir
 def handle_fragment(fragment, state) do
   # ... processing